BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 # MetaEdit Plus - Smart Tag Editor
-MetaEdit Plus is an advanced tool designed to simplify the organization and updating of metadata within digital audio and video files.
-Metadata includes details such as the title, artist, album, creation date and thumbnail cover.
-With MetaEdit Plus, users can easily insert, revise or remove this metadata, making it easier to sort, search and manage extensive libraries of media files.
-The software also supports batch editing, allowing multiple files to be updated simultaneously, saving time and effort.
+MetaEdit Plus is an advanced tool designed to streamline the organization and updating of metadata in digital audio and video files.
+Metadata is information embedded within a file that provides details such as the title, artist, album, creation date and thumbnail cover.
+With MetaEdit Plus, users can effortlessly insert, revise or remove this metadata, simplifying the process of sorting, searching and managing large collections of media files.
+The software also offers batch editing capabilities, allowing multiple files to be updated at once, which saves a lot of time.

-MetaEdit Plus supports a wide range of file formats.
-In the Audio Library, it handles formats such as **MP3, WAV, WMA, OGG, FLAC, AAC, M4A and OPUS** and for videos, **MP4, AVI, MKV, MOV, WMV, FLV, WEBM and MPG**.
-The software's design, inspired by another project called Medio for downloading YouTube videos and extracting audio, ensures a user-friendly experience.
-The intuitive interface makes it accessible to users of all technical backgrounds.
+MetaEdit Plus supports a broad range of file formats.
+For audio, it works with formats like **MP3, WAV, WMA, OGG, FLAC, AAC, M4A, and OPUS**, while for video files, it supports **MP4, AVI, MKV, MOV, WMV, FLV, WEBM, and MPG**.
+Inspired by my Medio project, which is for downloading YouTube videos and extracting audio, MetaEdit Plus features a user-friendly design that ensures accessibility for users of all technical levels.

-Developed using Visual Studio 2022, MetaEdit Plus is compatible with the majority of `Windows` operating systems and requires the `.NET Framework 4.7.2` or higher.
-You can download the required .NET Framework [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472).
+This tool, created with Visual Studio 2022, is compatible with most Windows operating systems and requires [.NET Framework 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) or higher.

 ## Table of Contents